ThiagoMaria-SecurityIT/pdf-library-manager/README.md

 This app was created with the help of AI as assistance.

 ## Thank you!
 A special thank you to https://ezgif.com/ for the GIF made converting my MP4.
-Thank you!

 ## About Me & Contact